PervasiveUrbanism/blackbox-v1/publication/04-building-blackbox.md

 # Building BlackBox

-The development of BlackBox took place over approximately four months, from February to May 2026.
-The process did not begin with a complete technical roadmap.
-The concept evolved gradually as different technologies were explored and the understanding of the project became more precise.
+The development of BlackBox took place over approximately four months, between February and May 2026.

+Unlike a conventional software project, it did not begin with a complete specification or a predefined list of functions.
+The direction of the project developed gradually as different technologies were tested and new possibilities emerged.

+In this respect, the process had similarities with architectural design.
+Early sketches and physical models are often not created to confirm an existing answer but to discover what the question should be.
+The development of BlackBox followed a comparable process of experimentation, evaluation, and adjustment.

+---

+[FIGURE 09 — Development Timeline]

+The evolution of BlackBox from the first experiments with local Large Language Models to a functioning AI-assisted workspace.

+---

+## From Experiment to System

-The initial stage focused on establishing a local AI environment.
-Ollama and several Large Language Models were installed on a Mac workstation.
-OpenWebUI was subsequently introduced to provide a user interface through which these models could be tested and evaluated.
+The first stage focused on establishing a local AI environment.

+Ollama was installed on the available workstation, allowing different open-source Large Language Models to be downloaded and tested.
+OpenWebUI was introduced shortly afterwards as a more accessible interface through which these models could be evaluated through everyday conversations.

+The initial experiments were intentionally open-ended.
+Questions such as the most appropriate AI model, the required infrastructure, or the eventual purpose of the system were not fully defined.

+Instead, each technical experiment suggested further questions.

+Could visual references be organised through AI?

+Could office documentation become part of a conversational interface?

+Could multiple specialised applications operate as a connected ecosystem?

+The answers to these questions shaped the development of the following stages.

+## AI as a Development Partner

+Another unexpected aspect of BlackBox was the role of AI in the creation of the system itself.

-During this period, ChatGPT became a central development partner.
-The conversations were used to understand technical concepts, explore possible directions, compare software solutions, and translate broad ideas into concrete tasks.
+ChatGPT became a continuous discussion partner throughout the development process.
+It was used to understand unfamiliar technical concepts, compare software approaches, discuss system architecture, and translate broad ideas into structured development tasks.

-As the concept developed, additional components were added to the ecosystem.
-PhotoPrism was introduced as an image archive, tldraw as a collaborative environment, BookStack as a documentation system, and Heimdall as a unified entry point to all applications.

-The development workflow changed substantially with the introduction of Codex.

-Early stages of the project involved discussing ideas with ChatGPT and manually implementing solutions.
-Later, these discussions were converted into structured development milestones that were passed to Codex, which carried out the implementation work.

-The process became an iterative cycle:
+This created a different way of approaching software development.

+Rather than learning every technical detail before starting, it became possible to explore unfamiliar fields through dialogue, testing, and gradual refinement.

+As the complexity of BlackBox increased, this process became more structured.
+Development milestones were defined, technical tasks were separated, and implementation was increasingly delegated to AI coding tools such as Codex.

+---

+[FIGURE 10 — Agentic Development Workflow]

-Idea → Discussion → Development Plan → AI Implementation → Testing → Revision
+Architectural problem → discussion with AI → technical roadmap → implementation → testing → revision.

+---

+The workflow was iterative.

+An architectural problem or idea was defined, possible technical solutions were explored through discussion with AI systems, implementation tasks were developed, and the resulting software was tested against the original intention.

-This introduced a different relationship between professional expertise and software development.
-The architect remained responsible for defining the problem, evaluating the results, and deciding the direction of the project.
-AI tools accelerated implementation by writing scripts, configuring software environments, and assisting with technical integration.
+The architect remained responsible for identifying the problem, judging whether the result was useful, and deciding how the system should evolve.

-A significant part of the later development focused on transforming a collection of individual applications into a coherent system.

-The backend was organised through Docker containers, structured project folders, and Git version control.
-The frontend was refined through the development of a consistent Heimdall interface that allowed users to access the ecosystem through the office network.
+This became particularly relevant because many of the problems explored through BlackBox were highly specific to architectural practice.

+For example:

+- creating a searchable archive of previous competition narratives;
+- recording successful AI prompting strategies developed by colleagues;
+- connecting visual references with semantic descriptions;
+- making internal documentation available through conversational interfaces.

+These are problems that are unlikely to become commercial software products because they are closely connected to the culture and workflows of individual practices.

+AI-assisted development made it possible to experiment with these kinds of bespoke solutions at a much smaller scale.

+## Development as a Form of Research

-One of the more technically demanding components was the connection between OpenWebUI and PhotoPrism.
-This required the development of custom scripts that allowed the AI interface to search the image archive directly.
+One of the outcomes of BlackBox was that the development process itself became part of the research.

-Additional experimentation focused on AI-assisted image classification.
-New images added to PhotoPrism could be analysed by local language models and assigned custom architectural categories.

-The project also explored more formal infrastructure, including centralised user management through Zitadel and the creation of a complete user guide within BookStack.

-By the end of the development period, BlackBox existed as a working prototype consisting of multiple interconnected applications available through the office LAN.

-The development process itself became one of the most interesting outcomes of the experiment.

-BlackBox demonstrated how agentic coding changes the relationship between domain experts and software creation.
-A professional with detailed knowledge of a particular field can now participate directly in building specialised digital tools without following the traditional path of becoming a software engineer.

-For architecture, this opens a possibility for more bespoke digital workflows.
-Offices are no longer entirely dependent on commercial software companies to identify and solve their specific needs.
-They can increasingly prototype, test, and develop their own tools.
+Building the system revealed practical questions that could not have been understood through theoretical discussion alone.

+How reliable are local AI models?

+How much infrastructure is required to maintain such a system?

+Which forms of office knowledge are suitable for AI retrieval?

+Which workflows provide genuine value, and which remain technical demonstrations?

+Many of the later conclusions of BlackBox emerged directly from these practical experiments.

+The project therefore became not only an exploration of AI as a tool for architecture, but also an exploration of how architects can investigate new technologies through direct experimentation.